 When Henry II heard that Thomas Becket had returned to England and was threatening to excommunicate his opponents, his outrage was such that four knights overhearing the King travelled to England and killed Becket inside Canterbury Cathedral.

+The Compromise of Avranches.
 Even though Henry II was cleared of involvement in Thomas Becket's murder, he did penance before the Cathedral at Avranches in Normandy.
 The compromise was a deal struck between Henry and the church over the matter of Becket's death.
-(More detail required).

 Canterbury Cathedral suffered another disastrous fire and was damaged so badly that it needed almost completely rebuilding.
 William of Sens was given the task of constructing a new Cathedral.
 William was injured by a fall from scaffolding and the work was continued by William the Englishman.